Saving Money with the Southwest Airlines App on Your Mac and iPad

 The features that actually save money

-Most of the savings come from a handful of tools that are easy to miss if you book in a hurry.
+Most of the savings come from a handful of tools that are easy to skip past when you book in a hurry.
 These are the ones we lean on every trip.

-- Low Fare Calendar: Instead of checking one date at a time, this shows a full month of prices at a glance so you can shift your trip a day or two and pay far less.
+- Low Fare Calendar: instead of checking one date at a time, this shows a full month of prices at a glance, so you can shift your trip a day or two and pay noticeably less.
+Moving a Friday departure to a Tuesday or Wednesday is where we tend to find the biggest gaps.

-- Fare alerts: Save a route and the app keeps an eye on it, then pings you when the price drops.
+- Fare alerts: save a route and the app watches it, then pings you when the price drops.
+We treat this as a background helper, not a guarantee, since the alert sometimes lands after the cheapest seats are gone.

 Practical tips we use on every booking

 A few habits make a real difference.
-First, turn on push notifications so fare alerts and check-in reminders actually reach you.
-Second, get familiar with Southwest's no change fee policy, because it means you can book early at a good price and rebook for free if the fare falls later.
-We treat that as a built-in price match.
+First, turn on push notifications so fare alerts and check-in reminders actually reach you, then trust them only as a backup, not your sole safety net for a flight you cannot miss.
+Second, keep Southwest's no change fee policy in mind.
+It still holds in 2026.
+You can book early at a good price and rebook for free if the fare falls later, paying only the difference if your new flight costs more, or banking the difference as a flight credit if it costs less.
+We treat that as a built-in price watch.

-On the iPad, use split view to keep the app open beside your calendar or a hotel page while you compare dates.
-We also recommend storing your payment details and passenger info in your account ahead of time, so when a low fare pops up you can book in under a minute before it sells out.
-For day-of travel, the boarding pass lives in the app and adds to Apple Wallet, so a Mac handles the planning while your phone handles the gate.
+On the iPad, use Split View to keep the app open beside your calendar or a hotel page while you compare dates.
+On the Mac you can do the same with two windows side by side.
+Store your payment details and passenger info in your account ahead of time, so when a low fare appears you can finish booking in about a minute before the cheap seats sell out.
+For day-of travel, the boarding pass lives in the app and adds to Apple Wallet, so the Mac or iPad handles planning while your phone handles the gate.
+One privacy note worth saying plainly: the app asks for location and notification access, and a logged-in account ties your travel history to your profile.
+None of that is unusual for an airline app, but if you would rather not leave the app signed in on a shared Mac, sign out when you are done.

 Where it falls short

-Beyond that, the app only books Southwest flights, so for multi-airline trips you will still need a broader search tool to compare.
-We also noticed the app can feel sluggish during very busy travel weekends, and notifications occasionally arrive a little late, so we never trust a fare alert as our only safety net for a must-catch flight.
+Beyond that, the app only books Southwest flights, so for trips that mix carriers you still need a broader search tool to compare.
+We have also seen the app feel sluggish during busy travel weekends, and notifications sometimes arrive a little late, which is exactly why we never treat a fare alert as our only safety net for a must-catch flight.
+The 2026 changes add their own learning curve too, since fare bundles, seat tiers, and the Group 1 through 8 boarding map take a minute to get used to.
 None of these are dealbreakers, but they are good to keep in mind.

 Good alternatives worth keeping

-The Southwest app shines for Southwest fares, but it is not a one-stop travel tool.
+The Southwest app is strong for Southwest fares, but it is not a one-stop travel tool.
 We keep a couple of others alongside it.
 If you fly budget carriers often, our notes on the Spirit Airlines app on Mac and iPad cover similar money-saving moves for a different airline.
 For getting around once you land, the Uber app on Mac and iPad is the one we reach for.
 To see how Southwest stacks up against the rest, browse our roundup of the best travel apps for Mac, or explore the full Travel category for more hands-on picks.
-Pairing the Southwest app with one good flight aggregator gives you the best of both worlds.
+Pairing the Southwest app with one solid flight aggregator covers both the Southwest-only fares and everything else.

 FAQ